Updated: Mar 10

 During this unexpected period of recession, purse strings are tightening.
 Finance Directors are going over proposals with a fine-tooth comb; where redundancies are looming, purchases need to be cost-effective and produce a great ROI.

 A wish list of many departments is to have oversight of who is attending the building, when they plan to arrive, and when they plan to leave.
 Pre-registering guests and employees leads to more productive planning and helps front of house prepare for arrivals.
 Facilities managers need visitor use management framework to monitor building's safety and efficiency.

 People remember experiences and emotions.
 Customers visiting your office should be made to feel special, important, and valued.
-Being aware of a customer's arrival contributes towards those all-important sales.
+Receptionists and hosts being aware of a customer's arrival contributes towards those all-important sales.

 Similar to customers, employees expect a great experience at work.
 New employees will need to be onboarded into the company differently in the post-Covid era; with many people being remotely onboarded.
 Your receptionist visitor management plays an important role when the employee does visit the building for the first time, they receive a fantastic experience.

 They come from a variety of stakeholders, from employees, HR, Legal, and even the CEO.
 Dealing with all those challenges, often with conflicting objectives, can be tough for the person responsible for delivering them.
 So how does the Facilities Manager today cut through it and deliver a virtual reception that makes everyone happy?

 How can we fix these problems?

 Facilities Managers are likely to have many questions: